Home » Repurposed Furniture » Repurposed Drawers Wall Cabinet

 upcycled drawers project-wall cabinet

 These two drawers were part of a huge hutch I got from Cousin Terry’s son.
-I’ve already made a lot of projects from bits and pieces of it.
+I’ve already created many projects from bits and pieces of it.

 so many projects from one hutch